icubam/icubam/dev_install.md

 First, install Docker on your host (check official [documentation](https://docs.docker.com/)).

-To build the ICUBAM Docker image (providing the config file archive, the image version number and the target configuration)
+To build the ICUBAM Docker image, just provide the image version number.

 ```
-./docker_build.sh deploy_configs.tgz 1.0 dev
+./docker_build.sh 1.0
 ```

-To launch the container (providing the host's port to map the tornado server's defaut port 8888)
+To launch the container, provide the image to use, the target port and the targeted environment (dev, prod)

+Notes:
+- the script assumes the tornado server is launched on port 8888)
+- the script assumes that the required configuration files are proprerly installed

 ```
-./docker_run.sh icubam:1.0 9000
+./docker_run.sh icubam:1.0 9000 dev
 ```
 The command will display the long version of the container ID and exit after a few seconds.
 The xcontainer ID and status can be retrieved with the command